jdaehne/miniRTE/readme.md

 # miniRTE
 Mini Rich-Text-Editor TV input type.
-The Extra lets you easily format text in an text input field to create HTML formatted output.
-All Buttons can be configured by an JSON.
+The Extra lets you easily format text in a text input field to create HTML formatted output.
+All Buttons can be configured by a JSON.

 # Usage